Billieo/20-Solidity/README.md

 - The below are the parameter to deploy transaction.

 ![alttext](Image/Tieredprofit1.PNG)

 - The below screen print shows the confirmation window where you will confirm the transaction.

 ![alttext](Image/Tieredprofit2.PNG)

 - The below screen print shows the transaction details.

 ![alttext](Image/Tieredprofit3.PNG)

-- The below screen print shows the deposit transaction details.
+- The below screen print shows the deposit transaction details

 ![alttext](Image/Tieredprofit4.PNG)